QidiXu96/Interactive-AI-for-Identifying-Topics/web_based_app/README.md

 3. **Read Dialogue:**
    - Process the uploaded file and identify topics with corresponding extracted clues and generated reasoning.<br>
-   - If users are not satisfied with current response, they can choose 'Try again" or "Provide feedback".
+   - If users are not satisfied with the current response, they can choose 'Try again" or "Provide feedback".
-   - If users are satisfied with current response, they cab choose 'I'm satisfied' to save it.
+   - If users are satisfied with the current response, they cab choose 'I'm satisfied' to save it.

 4. **Uploaded File Viewer:**
    - Search and view the uploaded dialogue file directly in the application.